mvkitech/nodejs-react-mini-microservice-app/readme.txt

         each new Blog Post or Comment is created.
 The focus of this proof of concept project was on delivering a robust micro services architecture and less on the React UI screens.
-Fixing this behavior of the client will be looked into as time dictates.
+Fixing this behavior of the client will be looked into as time allows.

     2) "Posts" service exists to manage all new Blog Post requests events coming from the React client.